 With The Jews of Harlem, the beginning of Dunlap’s hoped-for resurfacing of this neighborhood’s history is underway.
 Its contemporary story merits telling even as the memories of what Jewish Harlem once was warrants recall.

-"What stays with you long after you have finished [The Jews of Harlem] is Gurock's steadfast devotion to his subject.
-Not too many of us have either the opportunity or the inclination to turn things over and over again.
-We would do well to follow his example."
+"What stays with you long after you have finished [The Jews of Harlem] is Gurock's steadfast devotion to his subject."

 —Jewish Review of Books